Duet3D/wiki-content/User_manual/Machine_configuration/robot_types.md

 # 4 axis palletized robot

 The endpoint's horizontal orientation is ensured by mechanical parallelogram (often two connected parallelograms) based parallel arms, which are differently implemented.

+Currently, two subtypes are defined
+* endpoint like a hotend is assembled at the end of the robot arms
+* endpoint is used as print bed or workpiece bed and moved by the robot arms, the hotend/drill is in fixed position.
+The XYZ movements of the robot are reverse to the G-Code movements.
+The bed thickness must be subtracted from tool's Z length